marcelojsilva/chat-copilot/webapi/README.md

 3. Change the respective directory option to use an absolute path or a different base path, but make sure that the files are accessible from that location.

-### Add Custom Setup to Chat Copilot's Kernel
+### Add Custom Setup to Chat AI's Kernel

-Chat Copilot's Semantic Kernel can be customized with additional plugins or settings by using a custom hook that performs any complimentary setup of the kernel.
+Chat AI's Semantic Kernel can be customized with additional plugins or settings by using a custom hook that performs any complimentary setup of the kernel.
 A custom hook is a delegate that takes an `IServiceProvider` and an `Kernel` as parameters and performs any desired actions on the kernel, such as registering additional plugins, setting kernel options, adding dependency injections, importing data, etc. To use a custom hook, you can pass it as an argument to the `AddKernelSetupHook` call in the `AddSemanticKernelServices` method of `SemanticKernelExtensions.cs`.

 For example, the following code snippet shows how to create a custom hook that registers a plugin called MyPlugin and passes it to `AddKernelSetupHook`: